andy-polhill/angular-casino-lights/README.md

 If you do end up using this, please send/pull request any data that you create.

 ##TODO before alpha complete
+- Tidy up and document embedding font data
+- Provide usage examples
+- Provide skeleton css/scss
 - Map Raleway font

 ##TODO at some stage
+- Unit test (confess to not doing TDD on this)
+- CI Travis
 - Reset all lights when filter changes
 - Provide a list of available filters